h15200/notes/algorithm.md

 fourth index - 7 alone is bigger last index 4

-Notice how at index 7, we cut off all possibilites from the left hand side as it was determined that nothing in the left is useful.
+Notice how at index 7, we cut off all possibilities from the left hand side as it was determined that nothing in the left is useful.

 As a last step, you must get the highest out of the new dp array for the max